equalframework/equal-doc/Basics/Testing.md

 The **'expected'** field value can be anything **but null**

-In the **'test'** part you can do pretty much any logic you want, but you have to **return** something in the end.
-When this 'test' function returns a value, it's going through the built-in function test() to tell us whether it's "ok" or "ko"
+The **'test'** field is where the logic is written, it has to end with a **return**.
+This returned value will go through the built-in function test() which tells us whether it's "ok" or "ko"

 Let's have a look at **Tester.class.php** to understand how the testing works :